belgrano9/IRMBook/README.md

 ## Introduction

 The goal of this project is to deepen understanding of interest rate models by implementing them in Python.
+However, it also serves to me as practice to handle factories and advanced python designs.

  The models are based on the frameworks presented in Brigo and Mercurio's book, and the implementation focuses on using advanced Python programming techniques.

 ## Prerequisites